-GHC Finance Director and JPA Manager
+GHC Finance Director

 Prior to joining GHC in 2009, Kim J. Santin was a Group Administration Manager at Bickmore Risk Services.
 Earlier in her career she was in charge of auditing, accounting services, and consulting engagements at Gilbert Accountancy Corporation for over 50 joint powers authorities and school districts.
 Her previous experience also includes seven years at Cooperative Personnel Services as the Financial Manager responsible for budgeting, financial preparation and presentation, financial forecasting, cash flow management, and strategic management.
 A former independent consultant to California pools and SIGs, Kim is a member of the American Institute of Certified Public Accountants (AICPA) and holds a BS from California State University, Sacramento.